 - One academic writing sample (30 pages maximum).

 All application materials can be submitted via the online application.
 Incomplete applications will not be considered.
 Fifteen students will be admitted to this seminar.
-Application materials are due March 15.
+Applications are now closed.

 Required Reading Before Seminar